-- Further advance their skills to a proficient level on the potter wheel. - Further advance their skills to a proficient level for all hand building techniques. - Develop their own style and unique voice with their art work. - Complete a 3-D portfolio for college applications
+- Further advance their skills to a proficient level on the potter wheel. - Further advance their skills to a proficient level for all hand building techniques. - Develop their own style and unique voice with their artwork. - Complete a 3-D portfolio for college applications methods, both representational and abstract.
+New techniques, color theory and presentation will also be addressed.

-Advanced 2-D Studio1 CreditGrades 10, 11, 1240 WeeksPrerequisite - Studio Art 1, Media Arts, or CreativeCrafts
+Advanced 2-D Studio (0013) 1 Credit Grades 10, 11, 12 40 Weeks Prerequisite - Studio Art 1, Media Arts, or Creative

 Students are going to build on their basic art knowledge and skills that they learned in Studio Art 1, Media Arts or Creative Crafts.
 Students will solve advanced challenges in two-dimensional media.
 They will do in-depth work with drawing, painting, collage and printmaking.
-They will explore various working methods, both representational and abstract.
-New techniques, color theory and presentation will also be addressed.
+They will explore various working